 The University of Providence Medical Assistant Certificate program provides patient-centered care that is delivered using safe, accountable, and ethical behaviors to promote the profession through lifelong learning.

-Pending final approval, the program will be offered in the state of Oregon in 2018.
+This program will be offered in the state of Oregon in 2018.
 The program will then expand to other states in 2019.
-Applications for a January 2018 start date will open on October 1, 2017.